evanchooly/sofia/README.markdown

         public static String testProperty(Locale... locale) { }
     }

-There are some other details but they're most irrelevant.
+There are some other details but they're mostly irrelevant.
 Feel free to explore the generated file if you're *really* interested.
 What you see here is one method for each property listed in your properties file.
 Those properties that take parameters result in methods that take parameters as well.
 Notice that each parameter is typed according to the formatting specified in the properties file.
 If no formatting is defined, "Object" is used for that parameter type.